We welcome those who wish to visit our Sanctuary, see our wolves and wolf dogs, and learn about these remarkable animals.

 - No smoking or other tobacco products, drugs, or alcohol consumption.

-- We recommend wearing closed-toed shoes and clothes that you won’t mind getting dirty.
+- We recommend wearing closed-toed shoes and clothes that you won’t mind getting dirty, as our driveway is gravel and can get quite dusty or muddy.

 - Please let us know in advance if anyone in your party will require special assistance.
 Our facilities are wheelchair-accessible but note that there is a several hundred foot gravel walk from the parking lot to the visitor area.